-3.7 Report on analysis of event contents
+3.6 Report on analysis of event contents

 Unlike most other programs, SEC allows the reader to extract and analyze data contained within an event.
 One simple example is the rule that analyzes NTP time adjustments.
-Many of the systems at UMB are housed in offices rather than in the computer room.
-Temperature changes and other factors contribute to clock drift.
-With the frequency of time adjustments, I consider any clock with less than 1/4 a second difference from the NTP controlled time sources to be within a normal range.
-Figure 14 shows the rules that are applied to analyze the xntpd time adjustment events.
+I consider any clock with less than 1/4 a second difference from the NTP controlled time sources to be within a normal range.
+Figure 8 shows the rules that are applied to analyze the xntpd time adjustment events.
 We extract the value of the time change from the step messages.
 This value is assigned to the variable \$1.
 The context expression executes a Perl mini-program to see if the absolute value of the change is larger than the threshold of 0.25 seconds.
 If it is, the context is satisfied and the rule's actions fire.